RimuTec/faker/README.md

 # Faker
 A C# port of the Ruby Faker gem [https://github.com/stympy/faker](https://github.com/stympy/faker).
-It uses the latest versions of their yaml files.
+It uses the latest version of their yaml files.

 RimuTec.Faker targets .NET Standard 2.0 (netstandard2.0) and .NET Framework 4.6.2 (net462).